Theo: Lucas, I know her. Why would she lie?

-- Think of the Children!: The village becomes paranoid and hysterical because of the threat Lucas poses to their kids.
+- Think of the Children!: The village becomes paranoid and hysterical because of the threat they think Lucas poses to their kids.

-- The Unsolved Mystery: Who killed the dog, and who shot at Lucas?
+- The Unsolved Mystery: Who killed the dog, and who shot at Lucas?note

 - Untrusting Community: Lucas is not welcome in the small town anymore after everyone believes him to be a child molester.